TheArjunAgarwal/haskell2025/chapters-typ/ch10_complexity.typ

 ln(ln(t)) + ln(1 - Theta((ln(ln(t)))/(ln(t)))) + f(t) = ln(t)\
 f(t) = ln(t) - ln(ln(t)) + Theta((ln(ln(t)))/(ln(t)))
 $
 And one can continue getting more and more terms by this process.
-We stop here as getting the logitherm now will be much harder.
+We stop here as getting the logarithm now will be much harder.

 #exercise(sub : "A Weird Condition")[
   Prove that there are infinitely many integers $n$ such that the sum of digits of $n$ in base $p < n$ exceeds $2025$ for every prime p.